-Conservation of the Seychelles sheath-tailed bat was initiated by the Nature Protection Trust of Seychelles with studies of the species from 1997.
-Conservation management was carried out from then until 2010.
-Active conservation work saw the population managed by NPTS rise from 18 bats to a maximum of 40 and the establihment of a new roost.
+Conservation of the Seychelles sheath-tailed bat was initiated by the Nature Protection Trust of Seychelles in 1997 when I started studying its ecology and status.
+The research led us to implement conservation management which carried on from 1997 until 2010.
+This active conservation work saw the population we managed on Silhouette rise from 18 bats to a maximum of 40 and the establihment of a new roost.
 These low figures are an indication of the precarious status of this bat.
 The ecology and the conservation of the species was described in a paper in 2011.

 Publications on the Seychelles sheath-tailed bat: